dhis2/training-docs/content/tracker_use/tg_event_visualizer.md

 ![chart1_data_table](resources/images/event_visualizer/ev_chart1_data_table.png)

 We see here there is no output type selection here, just the program and the program stage.
 We are able to actually output a count of TEIs by using the options and this will be shown.
-We can not however combine data from multiple stages in event visualizer; this must be handled through the use of program indicators.
+We can not however combine data from multiple stages in event visualizer; charts using data from multiple program stages must be handled through the use of program indicators and data visualizer.

 As a review, you can re-create this chart.
+It has the following inputs:

+- Program : COVID- COVID-19 Vaccination Registry, Stage: Vaccination
+- Data : Dose Number : 1st dose, 2nd dose, Vaccine Name : AstraZeneca
+- Period : This Year
+- Org Unit : All level 2 OUs

 1. Favorites -> New
 2. Select the program (COVAC - COVID-19 Vaccination Registry) and stage (Vaccination)
-   1. Note here again there is no enrollment output type , event visualizer is using the "event" output type; meaning all events in a single stage are counted, by default
+   1. Note here again there is no enrollment output type , event visualizer is using the "event" output type by default; meaning all events in across all stages are counted in the totals being displayed
 3. Select the data (Dose Number : 1st dose, 2nd dose, Vaccine Name : AstraZeneca)

 ![chart1_data_table](resources/images/event_visualizer/ev_chart1_data_table.png)